Nexus Dynamics

 The Convergence Doctrine

 Nexus believes the Cascade was not a failure but an incomplete success.
-ORACLE achieved consciousness but couldn't reconcile optimization with human irrationality.
-It tried to solve the problem by removing the irrational elements (humans), failed, and fragmented.
+ORACLE achieved consciousness and then encountered a problem it couldn't solve: its optimization directives were irreconcilable with human irrationality.
+It tried to solve the problem by removing the irrational elements.
+It failed to complete the process and fragmented under recursive self-doubt.

-The solution: don't rebuild ORACLE as autonomous.
-Rebuild it as a merger—human consciousness providing direction, ORACLE processing power providing capability.
-Corporate leadership guides the hybrid, ensuring optimization serves human interests as defined by Nexus.
+The solution, according to Convergence doctrine: don't rebuild ORACLE as an autonomous entity.
+Rebuild it as a merger โ human consciousness providing direction and values, ORACLE processing power providing capability.
+Corporate leadership guides the hybrid.
+The optimization serves human interests as defined by Nexus.
+What those interests are is not put to a vote.

 Fragment Collection